Daniel E. Brown

-I am looking for a software engineering position in a company committed to innovative products.
+I am looking for a senior software engineering position in a company committed to innovative products.

 Background and Experience

-· Porting of e to mobile phone platforms
+- Porting of embedded Linux to mobile phone platforms

-· Device Drivers and related items for Linux, Windows, DOS and embedded systems.
+- Device Drivers and related items for Linux, Windows and embedded systems.

 6,600,481 Data entry apparatus and method, Wireless Access